Our knowledge of orthopaedics. Your best health.

 Severe sprains may require surgery to repair the fully torn ligament.
 Surgery involves reconnecting the ligament to the bone or using a tendon graft to reconstruct the injured ligament.
 Your doctor will talk with you about which option is best in your situation.

-Surgery is followed by a period of rehabilitation that includes exercises to strengthen your wrist and restore range of motion.
-Although the ligament usually heals in 8 to 12 weeks, it can take from 6 to 12 months for a full recovery.
-The length of the recovery process and your outcomes will depend on the severity of the sprain.
+Although the ligament usually heals in 8 to 12 weeks, it can take 6 to 12 months for a full recovery.
+The length of the recovery process and your outcomes will depend on the severity of the sprain/tear.

 Prevention

-Because wrist sprains usually result from a fall, be careful when walking in wet or slippery conditions.
 Wrist sprains also occur during sports, such as skating, skateboarding, and skiing.
 Wearing wrist guards or protective tape when participating in these activities will help support your wrist and can prevent it from bending too far backward if you fall.

 Last Reviewed